PeterO2309/Bertelsmann-Scholarship-2020-2021-Cloud-Track/README.md

 - I watched the introduction to Security and Monitoring basics of Lesson 4.
 - Also watched topic 2 to 4 videos and the lecture note.

+# Day 15 of #60DaysOfUdacity (Friday, December 25th, 2020) - Christmas day
+D15: Day 15 of #60daysofudacity
+it's Christmas day, i tried to study new thing today but it didn't work.
+I ended up revising old lectures/materials.
+Still in the festive mode.
+I'm hoping to learn new stuff tomorrow.
+I will like to encouraging everyone to not get carried away by the merriment of the season.
+Keep pushing .